supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 ## Lab objectives
  In this lab, you will perform the following:

+- Task 1: Create a Log Analytics Workspace
+- Task 2: Initialize the Microsoft Sentinel Workspace.
+- Task 3: Connect the Windows security event connector.
+- Task 4: Enable Microsoft Defender for Cloud
 - Run Basic KQL Statements
+- Task 5: Protect an On-Premises Server.
+- Task 6: Access the KQL testing area.
+- Task 7: Run Basic KQL Statements
+- Task 8: Analyze Results in KQL with the Summarize Operator
-- Create visualizations in KQL with the Render Operator
+- Task 9: Create visualizations in KQL with the Render Operator
-- Build multi-table statements in KQL
+- Task 10: Build multi-table statements in KQL
+- Task 11: Work with string data in KQL

 ## Estimated timing: 90 minutes